braydengramse/Fabric.SharedSettings/README.md

 ### EditorConfig

-The .editorconfig file allows a development team to share consistent coding style rules between different editors and IDEs independent of platform.
+The `.editorconfig` file allows a development team to share consistent coding style rules between different editors and IDEs independent of platform.

-EditorConfig plugins look for a file named .editorconfig, starting with the same directory as the file currently being edited and recursively up directories until an .editorconfig file is found with the `root = true` directive.
+To apply the shared `.editorconfig` settings to your project, move the `.editorconfig` file from the `SharedSettings` folder into the root folder of your repository.
+You can create other `.editorconfig` files in individual project folders to override these settings.

-The .editorconfig file included in this project currently defines a few recommended styles for `c#` development.
+For more details, see https://editorconfig.org/

 **Useful Resources:**